dodohack/bangli-admin-spa/README.txt

 are located at: https://github.com/valor-software/ng2-plans
 ##############################################################################

-The source code of this project is located at 'app', here is the explain of how the folders are grouped:

-app/auth: authentication related pages app/cms: Content management system, includes posts, pages, topics. app/components: templates commonly used by many other page templates app/dashboard: Admin home page app/datatype: DEPRECATED, moved to models app/email: Email system management app/gallery: Images, files uploading and management system app/localization: i18n localization, Only zh_CN is supported currently. app/migration: A simple page used to send command to api server to do wordpress
-               migration job.
-app/models: Definition of models app/service: Data providers, retrieve from and send data to servers. app/shop: Core business, products, shop orders, vouchers related. app/user: User management module.

 # DEVELOPMENT #

 *.
 Run git pull and npm install
 *.
-Modify app/app.api.ts to correct set the auth-server and api-server to your test servers(you should run both bangli-auth and huluwa-api in order to test it).
+Modify app/api/index.ts to correct set the auth-server and api-server to your test servers(you should run both bangli-auth and huluwa-api in order to test it).
 *.
 Run npm start to start this server, see package.json for how 'npm start'